-KCP&L generates renewable energy at its Spearville 1 wind facility located in Kansas, and will continue to do so during the 2017-2019 RES Compliance Plan period.
-The Spearville 1 facility, installed in 2006, is wholly owned by KCP&L and has a capacity of 100.5 MW.
-An additional 48 MW of capacity was constructed in 2010 (Spearville 2).
+KCP&L generates renewable energy at its wholly-owned Spearville 1 and 2 wind facilities located in Kansas, and will continue to do so during the 2019-2021 RES Compliance Plan period.
+The 100.5 MW Spearville 1 began commercial operation in 2006, and the 48 MW Spearville 2 began commercial operation in 2010.